danmcatee/web-basics/HTML.md

 ## Important Attributes

 The 'lang' attribute declares the language.
-This is importan for accessability applications and search engines.
+This is important for accessability applications and search engines.
 ```html
 <html lang="en-US">
 ```